MultiSafepay/docs/content/faq/Payment Regulations/surcharges.md

 No, you do not need to perform any change if you already do not apply any [surcharges](/faq/getting-started/glossary/#surcharge) on the products or services your webshop sells.

-{{< alert-notice >}} Disclaimer: the information in this article has a general informative purpose.
+{{< alert-notice >}} __Disclaimer__: the information in this article has a general informative purpose.
 Given the changing nature of the law, rules, regulations and information in general, as well as the risk related to electronic communication, there could be delays, omissions or inaccuracies in the information contained in this article.
 As a result, the information in this article should not be used in place of a consultation with a professional consultant.
 We recommend that you consult the competent authority before taking any decision or action.
 While we have taken the greatest possible care in compiling the information released in the article, MultiSafepay can not guarantee the completeness, timeliness and / or accuracy of the information.
 As a result, MultiSafepay accepts no responsibility for direct or consequential damages resulting from the use of, reliance on or actions taken based on information provided in this article. {{< /alert-notice >}}